You did it! You finally started your own blog and you're ready to make this thing work.

-The rewards can be plentiful.
+The rewards can be plentiful I can tell you.

 If you want to appreciate the true value getting connected with people in your niche, read this post by my good friend Ryan Biddulph.

-Now this is something not enough bloggers are doing.
+Now, this is something not enough bloggers are doing.
 You've got to know when to stop, take a step back and do something fun to reward yourself.

-It’s all well and good hacking away at your blog day-and-night, sure it shows commitment and everything else, but don't forget to reward the person who's doing all of the hard work, that's YOU!
+Sure it shows your commitment and everything else to want to succeed, but don't forget to reward the person who's doing all of the hard work, that's YOU!

-There's no strategy set in stone on how you should approach your first month of blogging.
+There's no "one strategy fits all" on how you should approach your first month of blogging.